 The main reason for project failures is not the use of “how-to” methodologies, but the presence of only operational management within the project.
 The portfolio approach for these managers ends after drawing up a project estimate.

-- The project level is the level of work lasting several days, blocks of work, and control points.
+- The project level is the level of work lasting various days, blocks of work, and control points.
 At this level, you need to analyze and predict more, rather than launch the task to work.
-Here, problems are also solved; additional work with risks is carried out.
+Here, you may also solve the difficulties; and carry out additional work with risks.

-- Portfolio level is the level of a portfolio manager who is less immersed in the project, and he/she is usually interested in passing control points, solving major problems and risks.
+- The portfolio level is the level of a portfolio manager who is less immersed in the project, and he/she is typically interested in passing control points and solving major issues and risks.
 We customize the work of the conveyor.
 We formulate tasks, transfer them to the pipeline, and he/she then independently distributes them among the released team members.
-The main principle: “Do normally—it is normal and will be.”
+The main principle: “Do normally — it is normal and will be.”